|

 120. establishment

-the act of forming or establishing something
+the act of forming something

 If the attributive noun is not a gerund, a likely filler is a consumable, where the translation is [establishment where (noun) is served/sold], as in steak/fish/ice cream/barbecue place.